FOLLOW US

 Terrorism in Spain

-Attacks could be indiscriminate, including in places visited by foreigners.
+Attacks could be indiscriminate, including in places visited by foreign nationals.
 Stay aware of your surroundings, keep up to date with local media reports and follow the advice of local authorities.

-• in January 2023, one person was killed and others injured in a machete attack at 2 churches in Cadiz
+In January 2023, one person was killed and others injured in a machete attack at 2 churches in Cadiz

 Political situation